-A Leading Cult Expert Explains How the President Uses Mind Control by Steven Hassan (HASS-en)
+A Leading Cult Expert Explains How the President Uses Mind Control by Steven Hassan (pronounced /hɑːsɪn/)

 Publisher: Simon & Schuster

-Book will be available October 15, 2019 and available in all formats, including an audiobook.
-Preorder now!
+The book was published on October 15, 2019 and available in all formats, including an audiobook.

 One of America’s leading experts in cults and mind-control provides an eye-opening analysis of Trump and the indoctrination tactics he uses to build a fanatical devotion in his supporters.

 Over the past years, Trump’s behavior has become both more disturbing and yet increasingly familiar.
 He relies on phrases like, “fake news,” “build the wall,” and continues to spread the divisive mentality of us-vs.-them.
 He lies constantly, has no conscience, never admits when he is wrong, and projects all of his shortcomings on to others.
 He has become more authoritarian, more outrageous, and yet many of his followers remain blindly devoted.
 Scott Adams, the creator of Dilbert and a major Trump supporter, calls him one of the most persuasive people living.
 His need to squash alternate information and his insistence of constant ego-stroking are all characteristics of other famous leaders—cult leaders.